-A charitable gift annuity is a simple contract between you and Haggai International, in which Haggai International agrees to pay you (and/or another named beneficiary) a fixed income for the life or lives of your named beneficiary(ies).
+A charitable gift annuity is a simple contract between you and Haggai Institute, in which Haggai Institute agrees to pay you (and/or another named beneficiary) a fixed income for the life or lives of your named beneficiary(ies).
 The amount of income is based on a rate determined by beneficiary age and is set by the American Council of Charitable Gift Annuities.
-Many have found the charitable gift annuity a very simple way to convert low-yielding assets into a higher fixed income payment for retirement, as well as provide Haggai International with a significant gift in the future.
+Many have found the charitable gift annuity a very simple way to convert low-yielding assets into a higher fixed income payment for retirement, as well as provide Haggai Institute with a significant gift in the future.

 How is a charitable gift annuity set up?

 A gift annuity can be set up with a simple four-step process.
 First, you request a proposal that details the specific benefits of a gift annuity based on your situation.
 Second, we prepare a gift annuity application for your approval.
 Next, the transfer of the assets (check, stocks, bonds, or real estate, etc. – $25,000 minimum) to Haggai Institute takes place.
 Finally, you receive the formalized gift annuity contract specifying the payment dates and the amount of each payment you will receive for life.

 You are entitled to a charitable income tax deduction for the gift portion of the annuity in the year the gift is made.
 If cash is used to fund your annuity, you may deduct up to 50 percent of your adjusted gross income; if an appreciated asset such as stock is used to fund your annuity, your deduction is limited to 30 percent of your adjusted gross income.
 Another tax benefit is that capital gains are spread over the term of the annuity rather than being reported in the year of sale.
 Also, depending on the source of your gift, a portion of the annuity income may be tax-free.
 Finally, the total amount of your gift is removed from your estate for estate tax purposes.

 How can a charitable gift annuity be funded?